Skip to main content

 • Query for push campaign success

-• By 'success', we mean how many push notifications we requested were actually created, NOT whether they were opened.
+• By "success", we mean how many push notifications we requested were actually created, not whether they were opened.

-• Replace ${notification_name} with the name of template
+• Replace ${notification_name} with the template name.

 SELECT countif(p.failed_at is not null) fail_count, countif(p.sent_at is not null) send_count, countif(p.sent_at is not null)/count(*)